pleroma-social/pleroma/docs/API/differences_in_mastoapi_responses.md

 - `show_role` - if true, user's role (e.g admin, moderator) will be exposed to anyone in the API
 - `default_scope` - the scope returned under `privacy` key in Source subentity
 - `pleroma_settings_store` - Opaque user settings to be saved on the backend.
+- `show_attachment_filenames` - if true, the post attachment filenames will be displayed
 - `skip_thread_containment` - if true, skip filtering out broken threads
 - `allow_following_move` - if true, allows automatically follow moved following accounts
 - `pleroma_background_image` - sets the background image of the user.
 Can be set to "" (an empty string) to reset.